beacon-biosignals/OndaFormat/README.md

 - `recordings.msgpack.zst`: a [zstd](https://github.com/facebook/zstd)-compressed [MessagePack](https://msgpack.org/index.html) file which contains a map whose entries represent individual recordings in the dataset.

-- `samples/`: a directory containing all sample data associated with the dataset, grouped into subdirectories for each recording.
+- `samples/`: a subdirectory containing all sample data associated with the dataset, grouped into subdirectories for each recording.
+This subdirectory need not exist if it would be empty.

 - `⋮`: any additional content as provided by the dataset author.